Be part of the Internet of Things (IoT)

 |Data Mining 1||Data Mining 2|

-Minimum entry requirements for BSc (Hons) in The Internet of Things
+Entry requirements for the BSc (Hons) in Applied Computing (Internet of Things):

 2 subjects: H5